-- State 1 is obtained after addition of isolated mitochondria to air-saturated isoosmotic/isotonic respiration medium containing inorganic phosphate, but no adenylates (i.e. AMP, ADP, ATP) and no fuel substrates. - State 2 is induced by addition of a high concentration of ADP (typically 100 to 300 μM), which stimulates respiration transiently on the basis of endogenous fuel substrates and phosphorylates only a small portion of the added ADP.
+- State 1 is obtained after addition of isolated mitochondria to air-saturated isoosmotic/isotonic respiration medium containing inorganic phosphate, but no adenylates (i.e. AMP, ADP, ATP) and no fuel substrates. - State 2 is induced by addition of a high concentration of ADP (typically 100 to 300 μ M), which stimulates respiration transiently on the basis of endogenous fuel substrates and phosphorylates only a small portion of the added ADP.
 State 2 is then obtained at a low respiratory activity limited by zero endogenous fuel substrate availability (Table 1).
-If addition of specific inhibitors of respiratory complexes, such as rotenone, do not cause a further decline of oxygen consumption, State 2 is equivalent to residual oxygen consumption (see below).
+If addition of specific inhibitors of respiratory complexes, such as rotenone, do not cause a further decline of oxygen consumption, State 2 is equivalent to residual oxygen consumption (See below).
 If inhibition is observed, undefined endogenous fuel substrates are a confounding factor of pathway control by externally added substrates.
-More recently, a re-definition of State 2 caused confusion, considering an alternative protocol when fuel substrate is added in the second step without ADP (LEAK state, see below), followed by addition of ADP (confusion caused by earlier edition of the 'Bioenergetics' textbook by Nicholls and Ferguson). can this info be scipped?
+More recently, a re-definition of State 2 caused confusion, considering an alternative protocol when fuel substrate is added in the second step without ADP (LEAK state, see below), followed by addition of ADP (Nicholls and Ferguson 2013).

 - State 3 is the state stimulated by addition of fuel substrates while the ADP concentration is still high (Table 1) and supports coupled energy transformation through oxidative phosphorylation.
 'High ADP' is a concentration of ADP specifically selected to allow the measurement of State 3 to State 4 transitions of isolated mitochondria in a closed respirometric system.
 A repeated ADP titration re-establishes State 3 at 'high ADP'.
-Starting at oxygen concentrations near air saturation (ca. 200 μ M O2), the total ADP concentration added must be low enough (typically 100 to 300 μ M) to allow phosphorylation to ATP at a coupled oxygen consumption that does not lead to oxygen depletion during the transition to State 4.
+Starting at oxygen concentrations near air-saturation (ca. 200 μ M O2), the total ADP concentration added must be low enough (typically 100 to 300 μ M) to allow phosphorylation to ATP at a coupled oxygen consumption that does not lead to oxygen depletion during the transition to State 4.
 In contrast, kinetically saturating ADP concentrations usually are an order of magnitude higher than 'high ADP', e.g. 2.5 mM. - State 4 is reached only if the mitochondrial preparation is intact and well-coupled.
 Depletion of ADP by phosphorylation to ATP will then lead to a decline in oxygen uptake in the transition from State 3 to State 4.
 Under these conditions a maximum Δp{mt} and high ATP/ADP ratio are maintained.
-State 4 respiration reflects intrinsic proton leak and the ATPase activity. - State 5 is a state obtained after exhaustion of oxygen in a closed respirometric chamber.
-Oxygen diffusion from the surroundings into the aqueous solution may be a confounding factor preventing complete anoxia (Gnaiger 2001).
+State 4 respiration reflects intrinsic proton leak and contaminating ATP hydrolysis activity.

+State 5 is a state obtained after exhaustion of oxygen in a closed respirometric chamber.
+Diffusion of oxygen from the surroundings into the aqueous solution may be a confounding factor preventing complete anoxia (Gnaiger 2001).